polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

 |         | Decoded PeerID in hex: 002408011220dacde7714d8551f674b8bb4b54239383c76a2b286fa436e93b2b7eb226bf4de7 |

 The two other development accounts—Charlie and Dave—do not have well-known node keys or peer identifiers.
-For demonstration purposes, we'll use the following keys:
+For demonstration purposes, you can use the following keys:

 | Account | Keys associated with the account                                                                    |
 | ------- | --------------------------------------------------------------------------------------------------- |